redpesk-common/canbus-binding/docs/5-Usage.md

 canbus subscribe {"pgn" : "*"}
 ```

-You can stop receiving event from it by unsubscribe the signal the same way you did for subscribe
+You can stop receiving events from it by unsubscribing the signal the same way you did for subscribing

 ```json
 canbus unsubscribe {"id" : "*"}